Evaluating Generative Patent Language Models: Implementation

-The second objective is to measure the performance of PatentGPT-J models from a human-centric perspective.
-Specifically, the metric is to measure how many keystrokes the model can save for a user by providing model predictions in an autocomplete function.
-The metric is used to evaluate various PatentGPT-J models in different sizes and to challenge the assumption that larger models are always better.
 The third and auxiliary objective is to explore the capability of neural models by testing whether the patent-specific model may perform a general NLP task in few-shot learning.
 The content of the general task is not within the patent domain.
 If the test result is positive, what size is required for the model to demonstrate the capability of few-shot learning?
 Is the largest model the best?